-Student Email:

-Practicum Organization:

-Practicum Organization Physical Address:

-City:

-State:

-Zip:

-Field Supervisor (MSW) or Task Instructor:

-Field Supervisor Contact Number:

-Field Supervisor Email:

-Field Practicum Schedule

-Monday:

-Tuesday:

-Wednesday:

-Thursday:

-Friday:

-Saturday:

-Sunday:

-Supervision Day and Time:

-Instructions for Completion
+Student: Semester: Student Contact Number: Student Email: Practicum Organization: Practicum Organization Physical Address: City: State: Zip: Field Supervisor (MSW) or Task Instructor: Field Supervisor Contact Number: Field Supervisor Email: Field Practicum Schedule Monday: Tuesday: Wednesday: Thursday: Friday: Saturday: Sunday: Supervision Day and Time: Instructions for Completion

-This Learning Contract and Perfort and Livaluation form serves as the guiding document for social

-work students in the field.
-Students and Told Supervisors should work together to develop this

-document and review it throughout the comester.
+This Learning Contract and Performance Evaluation form serves as the guiding document for social work students in the field.
+Students and Field Supervisors should work together to develop this document and review it throughout the ermester.
 Students are responsible for scheduling time for this process with their Field Supervisor.
-Students are also responsible for composing a draft, making
+Sudents are also responsible for composing a draft, making revisions and submitting three times over the semester.

-Competencies: The Council on Joci, I Work Education has developed a list of nine competencies, which describe what students chould achieve through their social work education.
+Competencies: The Counci on soci I Work Education has developed a list of nine competencies, which describe what students should achieve through their social work education.
 Behaviors: Each competency is demonstrated by observable behaviors.
-Dimensions of Learning: Students develop knowledge, values, skills, and cognitive and affective processes (e.g. critical thinking, judgements,
+Dimensions of Learning: Students develop knowledge, values, skills, and cognitive and affective processes (e.g. critical thinking, judgements, reactions to people or situations).